Cabarete North Coast, Dominican Republic Travel Guide

 Apply Sunscreen regularly, especially after swimming.
 The UV index remains high.

-Kitesurfing/Windsurfing/Surfing: Most gear can be rented, or lessons include gear.
-If bringing your own, confirm airline baggage policies for oversized items.
+Kitesurfing/Windsurfing/Surfing: Most gear are available for rent, or lessons include gear.
+If bringing your own, confirm airline baggage policies regarding oversized items.

 A personal Snorkel set offers hygiene.
 Dive centers provide tanks and BCDs.
 Bring a Dry bag for electronic protection.